Ironman Cozumel Race Report Part 3

-That's where having a set routine, where you do work and have to be somewhere from a certain time to a certain time helps if you are meal prepping or trying to stay on a healthy eating schedule.
+That's where having a set routine, where you do work and have to be somewhere from a certain time to a certain time helps if you are meal prepping or trying to stay on an eating schedule.
 It gives you that routine and stability of knowing where you are going to be at some hour of the day.
-Even if you travel in a car for your workday, at least you know where you will be (out driving) and how to plan your food.
+Even if you travel in a car for your workday, at least you know where you will be and how to plan your food.

 My calories are down to 1883 for a few days a week and 1663 for the rest of the time.
 So I have been logging my food meticulously and looking at the grams of protein, carbs, and fats that I am eating.